zhliau/fika-headless-docker/README.md

 ### Server output shows `Cannot read properties of undefined (reading 'info')`
 - This usually means your dedicated profile didn't generate properly.
 You can try deleting the dedicated profile and restarting the server to regenerate a new profile
   - MAKE ABSOLUTELY SURE IT'S THE DEDICATED PROFILE.
 Its username will start with `dedicated_` with password `fika-dedicated`

+### I'm using ESYNC, but my client crashes
+- Increase your system file descriptor limit.
+See [this doc](https://github.com/lutris/docs/blob/master/HowToEsync.md) for more information.

 # 💻 Development
 ### Building